 CPA = cost / conversions

-It is generally displayed as a percentage.
+It is generally displayed as a currency number.
 Here are some examples:

 If we don’t correct for the currency differences and assume these were all in the same currency, then ad 4 would have the lowest CPA and ad 2 would have the highest CPA.